Can We Get Enough?

-"Can We Get Enough?" is a song recorded by American German-based artist B.G., the Prince of Rap.
-It is one of his most successful songs and was released in 1993, as the first single from his second album, The Time Is Now (1994).
-Produced by German producer Jam El Mar, it peaked at number six in Italy, number 28 in Sweden and number 34 in Germany.
-On the Eurochart Hot 100, the song reached number 66 in August 1993.
-Outside Europe, it peaked at number 18 in Israel.
-A music video was also produced to promote the single.
+"Can We Get Enough?" is a song recorded by American German-based Eurodance artist B.G., the Prince of Rap, released in 1993 by Dance Pool as the first single from his second album, The Time Is Now (1994).
+It was co-written by him with the producer of the song, Jam El Mar, and Stefan Benz, and is one of his most successful songs alongside "The Colour of My Dreams".
+In Europe, "Can We Get Enough?" peaked at number six in Italy, and was a top-30 hit in Sweden and a top-40 hit in Germany.
+On the Eurochart Hot 100, the single reached number 66 in August 1993.
+Elsewhere, it was a top-10 hit on the Canadian RPM Dance/Urban chart, as well as a top-20 hit in Israel.

 Critical reception

 Pan-European magazine Music & Media wrote, "This artist has established considerable credibility as one of the prime exponents of the German dance movement.
 A year's absence from the scene has caused no harm either, as witnessed by this fast-paced techno-rap with ambient overtones."